moritztim/Gulf-of-Mexico-interpreter/README.md

 ### Equality

 JavaScript lets you do different levels of comparison. `==` for loose comparison, and `===` for a more precise check.
-DreamBerd takes this to another level.
+Gulf of Mexico takes this to another level.

 You can use `==` to do a loose check.